Billy-Spearman-WCCI/RaceCarExtension/README.md

       We call this "manipulating the DOM" and the entire web is based on this.
     * We can do this because the user pressed a button, or because we issued a REST-like request to a webserver and got more info, using something called `fetch` and `promise`s.
+* Javascript can update that tree and then Chrome will automatically redraw the screen accordingly.
+* We think of the "outline" of elements as a tree, with the outermost tag (`<html>`) being the trunk, and then we keep on branching and branching.
+This tree is the "Document Object Model" because it's all of the objects in the html document.
+* Javascript allows for *dynamic* web pages.
+If you want new messages to appear at the bottom of your screen, then you're adding additionals `div` or whatever, and that requires JS.
+* Javascript updates the DOM in response to user actions.
+* Javascript talks to webservers to get information so that they can update the DOM.

 # JavaScript